aws-cloudformation/cloudformation-guard/docs/KNOWN_ISSUES.md

 The block form iterates over all `AWS::ApiGateway::RestApi` resources found in the input.
 The first form short circuits and returns immediately after the first resource failure.

 > **Workaround**: use the block form to traverse all values to show all resource failures and not just the first one that failed.
 We are tracking to resolve this issue.
-2. Need `when` guards with filter expressions- When a query uses filters like `Resources.*[ Type == 'AWS::ApiGateway::RestApi' ]`, if there are no `ApiGatway` resources, then Guard will fail the clause today when performing the check
+2. Need `when` guards with filter expressions- When a query uses filters like `Resources.*[ Type == 'AWS::ApiGateway::RestApi' ]`, if there are no `ApiGateway` resources, then Guard will fail the clause today when performing the check

 ```
 %api_gws.Properties.EndpointConfiguration.Types[*] == "PRIVATE"